gimdongwoo/com.miga.gifview/README.md

 ![gif.gif](gif.gif)

-Adding GIF animations to your android views.
+Adding GIF animations to your android views using https://github.com/felipecsl/GifImageView

 For an iOS version have a look at https://github.com/mpociot/TiImageFromGIF

 ## Example